• Skip to main content

 Brisbane Child Support Lawyers

-Are you paying or receiving child support?
-Our Brisbane Child Support Lawyers are experts in this field.
-We have a volume of experience dealing with all child support issues including changes of assessment where special circumstances apply, appeals to the Administrative Appeals Tribunal and applications for departure orders in the Family Law Courts.
-Our Child Support Lawyers Brisbane will provide you with expert advice and a strategic step by step plan to ensure you are paying/receiving the appropriate amount of child support for your children.
+Are you involved in the payment or receipt of child support?
+Our Child Support Lawyer team specialises in this area of law.
+With extensive expertise, we handle various child support matters, including cases involving changes of assessment due to special circumstances, appeals to the Administrative Appeals Tribunal, and applications for departure orders in the Family Law Courts.
+Our lawyers will offer you professional guidance, along with a strategic, step-by-step approach, to ensure that the appropriate amount of child support is paid or received for your children.

-Under the Child Support Assessment Act, parents have a primary duty to maintain their children.
-That duty has priority over all other commitments of the parent other than commitments necessary to enable the parent to support themselves.
+Under the Child Support Assessment Act, parents have a primary duty to maintain their children, which takes priority over all other commitments relating to the parent, excluding those necessary that enable the parent to support themselves.

-The Department of Human Services (formerly the Child Support Agency) is responsible for the administration (and sometimes the collection) of child support payments and assessing the amount of child support that is to be paid.
+The Department of Human Services (DHS), formerly the Child Support Agency, is responsible for the administration of child support payments, and sometimes the collection, then assessing the amount that is required to be paid.

 Frequently Asked Questions (FAQ’s)